athril/ebic/README.md

 EvoBic is a next-generation biclustering algorithm based on artificial intelligence (AI).
 EvoBic is probably the first algorithm capable of discovering the most challenging patterns (i.e. row-constant, column-constant, shift, scale, shift-scale and trend-preserving) in complex and noisy data with average accuracy of over 90%.
 It is also one of the very few parallel biclustering algorithms that use at least one graphics processing unit (GPU) and is ready for big-data challenges.

 EvoBic is mainly implemented in C++11.
-CUDA with OpenMP used for parallelization.
+CUDA with OpenMP are used for parallelization.

 **EvoBic is still under active development**